New Jersey Workers' Compensation Lawyers

 The benefits you may receive through workers' comp may be divided into five broad categories:

-- Temporary Disability - If your injury requires you to take time off of work, this will cover a portion of your lost wages.
+- Temporary Disability: If your injury requires you to take time off of work, this will cover a portion of your lost wages.
+You are eligible to receive these benefits as long as you are getting medical care and unable to work.
+Payments will end when you are either released to resume work or it has been determined you’ve reached maximum medical improvement.

-- Permanent Disability - Your injury may cause you to be debilitated for the long term.
+- Permanent Disability: Your injury may cause you to be debilitated for the long term.
 If so, this will provide financial support for you and your family.
+Permanent disability is disbursed in weekly payments for 450 weeks.
+After this time, benefits may be extended if you can prove that you are still incapable of returning to work or earning a living.

-- Supplemental Job Displacement - If your injury has taken away your ability to perform your old job, then you may receive training for a new job through this benefit.
+- Supplemental Job Displacement: If your injury has taken away your ability to perform your old job and your current employer cannot offer you alternative work options, then you may receive training for a new job through this benefit.
+This will allow you to learn the skills necessary to obtain work in a different occupation.
+Education must be received at a state-approved or accredited school.

 How to File a Workers' Compensation Claim in New Jersey